 Various legislative acts and policies, from the 1999 Declaration of Thai Senior Citizens to the Elderly Act of 2003, have all placed an emphasis on guaranteeing the rights of the elderly in Thai society.
 The elderly in Thailand are defined as Thai citizens of sixty years and over.

-Elderly poverty rate compares well with western countries
+Elderly poverty rate compares well

 The reality on the ground is somewhat different even though the government initiatives are of real benefit to the elderly.
 Thailand is a country where the elderly culturally play a very important role in society.
 The poverty rate for the elderly in Thailand is 10.9% which is in excess of the average at 7.7%.
 Nevertheless, it is important to note that this corresponds favourably with many other countries including those which are developed and undeveloped.

-The Thai government is also committed, as one of its policy aims, to eliminating poverty poverty among pensioners as a priority.
+The Thai government is also committed, as one of its policy aims, to eliminating poverty among pensioners as a priority.

-Thai government calls on companies to employ elderly
+Government calls on companies to employ elderly

-The World Bank projects that the number of working aged adults in Thailand will shrink by 11% by 2040.
+The World Bank projects that the number of working-age adults in Thailand will shrink by 11% by 2040.
 In order to address this challenge and to help pay for a corresponding increase in the cost of pensions, the Thai government has been encouraging companies throughout Thailand to keep the elderly in employment and provide as much opportunity as possible.

-Bank of Thailand governor on the demographic challenge
+Bank of Thailand governor on the challenge

 In January 2016, the Governor of the Thai Central Bank also warned about the challenge facing Thai society.
 He said that Thailand will have to focus on increasing productivity to pay for the increased cost.
 ‘Everyone has to be able to earn more to be able to shoulder the cost of our ageing society,’ Bank of Thailand Governor Veerathai Santiprabhob said.

 Thai women less interested in marriage, a new factor

 The Thai economy up to this point has been quite successful and has allowed many Thai people to embrace western culture and lifestyles but this will be challenged in the coming decades with the demographic problem, we have seen that part of the solution to this has been the importation of labour from neighbouring countries but that has had its own implications and Thailand may not be able to reply on this in the future,’ says James Morris, a commentator in Bangkok.

-Thai elderly workers show how Thailand may yet overcome
+Elderly show how Thailand may yet overcome

 A recent news report in Thailand featured an interview with a 72 years old bus conductor Pranom Chartyothin, who works in a bus operated from the main Bangkok bus terminal.

-The manager of the bus terminal, Pornsak Bowornsrisuk, with grey hair and sixty three years old himself, told the media: ‘you’ve got to be damn tough to do this job.’
+The manager of the bus terminal, Pornsak Bowornsrisuk, with grey hair and sixty-three years old himself, told the media: ‘you’ve got to be damn tough to do this job.’
 Pornsak coordinates arrivals, departures and journeys across the Thai capital on a daily basis.

-At the Bangkok Transport Company, the management are embracing the challenge and report that 13% of their workforce is over 60.
+At the Bangkok Transport Company, the management is embracing the challenge and report that 13% of their workforce is over 60.
 A director of the company, Phatharawadee Klomjaroon, reports that older staff are more likely to keep their cool particularly when dealing with Bangkok’s infamous bumper traffic.’
 Bangkok’s streets are jammed,’ the Bangkok Transport boss said.

 Elderly Thai woman has two jobs to support her family

-She also has a part time job in a retail shop two days a week.
+She also has a part-time job in a retail shop two days a week.
 Her son has a retail job on a low salary and has two young children.
 Thanyaluk must work in order to help support the family.
 ‘It is important sometimes for the older people to chip or pool resources,’ she says.
 She hopes to be able to continue to work as long as her health permits.